ufrisk/pcileech/readme.md

 The Google Android USB driver have to be installed if USB3380 hardware is used.
 Download the Google Android USB driver from: http://developer.android.com/sdk/win-usb.html#download Unzip the driver.<br>
 FTDI drivers have to be installed if FPGA is used with FT601 USB3 addon card.
 Download the 64-bit [`FTD3XX.dll`](http://www.ftdichip.com/Drivers/D3XX/FTD3XXLibrary_v1.2.0.6.zip) from FTDI and place it alongside `pcileech.exe`.<br>
 To mount live ram and target file system as drive in Windows the Dokany file system library must be installed.
-Please download and install Dokany at: https://github.com/dokan-dev/dokany/releases/tag/v1.1.0.2000
+Please download and install the latest version of Dokany at: https://github.com/dokan-dev/dokany/releases/latest

+#### Windows/DLL:

+PCILeech is also available as a dynamic link library .DLL for easy including in other projects.
+The DLL, headers and sample code is found in the pcileech_files/dll folder.

 #### Linux and Android:
 Please see the [PCILeech-on-Linux](https://github.com/ufrisk/pcileech/wiki/PCILeech-on-Linux) guide for information about running PCILeech on Linux or [PCILeech-on-Android](https://github.com/ufrisk/pcileech/wiki/PCILeech-on-Android) for Android information.